Writers need to have a blog in this age of the Internet.

 1) Use Google Analytics.

 This may seem simple, but it’s the one thing writers, myself included have glossed over.
 You might go to Google AdSense and find you’ve earned a few cents here and there, but you might not know which posts, or pages are the consistent ‘big winners.’
+This way you don’t copy your best content but you learn what is working and what isn’t.
+When moving the blog from Blogger to WordPress, this became apparent to me that the word count of the blog post were lacking.

 2) Get these posts found.

 You know which ones are helping you, now carefully go on to some of the social networking sites and promote these posts, you have to get serious about being a writer.
 Don’t simply add them and hope for the best work at getting yourself seen as a writer.
+Your writing: books, blogs, twitter need to be cared for to be seen by the people you need them to be seen by.

 Use Twitter and find a way to get an Author Facebook page for yourself or your blog.
 I personally don’t use my personal Facebook page much, but I’m active on my Author Facebook page.
+Of course, it might not work out the way you hoped, and there is a push to “pay to be seen.”
+Falling into that trap can seriously harm any writer and their business

 The key to getting a good blog post found is by using some keywords within your post.
 And this means fixing up titles: